kehantan/labbook/docs/assays/mtt.rst

 * :ref:`Phosphate buffer saline (1x PBS) <pbs>`
 * Centrifuge tube (15 mL)

 **Procedure**

-Assume cells were cultured in a T25 flask.
+Assume cells were cultured in a T25 flask to 70% to 90% confluency.

 #.
 Remove media from culture flask.
 #.
 Dispense 600 to 800 uL of PBS into culture flask.